rythrojaofficial/axis45/events/summer-friday-hours.md

 ### Friday Open Tricking: 8-10pm

 The sun is setting later and we tend to run late (and also start late) on Fridays.
-It just makes sense for the sunnier months ☀️
+It just makes sense for the sunnier months ☀️  This may change back around October.

 ### Mondays Open Tricking: 7-9pm